AP: After lobbying, Catholic Church won $1.4B in virus aid

 Simply being eligible for low-interest loans was a new opportunity.
 But the church couldn’t have been approved for so many loans -- which the government will forgive if they are used for wages, rent and utilities -- without a second break.

-Religious groups persuaded the Trump administration to free them from a rule that typically disqualifies an applicant with more than 500 workers.
-Without this preferential treatment, many Catholic dioceses would have been ineligible because -- between their head offices, parishes and other affiliates -- they exceed the 500-person cap.

-“That favoritism was worth billions of dollars,” said Micah Schwartzman, a University of Virginia law professor specializing in constitutional issues and religion who has studied the Paycheck Protection Program.

-The AP tally of how much the church collected, between $1.4 billion and $3.5 billion, is an undercount.
-The Diocesan Fiscal Management Conference surveyed members and reported that about 9,000 Catholic entities received loans.
-That is nearly three times the number of Catholic recipients AP could identify.
+The amount that the church collected, between $1.4 billion and $3.5 billion, is an undercount.
+The Diocesan Fiscal Management Conference, an organization of Catholic financial officers, surveyed members and reported that about 9,000 Catholic entities received loans.
+That is nearly three times the number of Catholic recipients the AP could identify.

-The Paycheck Protection Program was open to all religious groups, and many took advantage.
-Evangelical advisers to President Donald Trump received loans, as did many big-name churches.

-There is no doubt that state shelter-in-place orders disrupted houses of worship and businesses alike.
-Masses were canceled, depriving parishes of expected revenue and contributing to layoffs in some dioceses.

 But other problems were self-inflicted.
-Long before the pandemic, scores of dioceses faced financial pressure because of a dramatic rise in recent clergy sex-abuse claims.
+Long before the pandemic, scores of dioceses faced increasing financial pressure because of a dramatic rise in recent clergy sex abuse claims.

-The scandals that erupted in 2018 reverberated throughout the world, propelled by a damning grand jury report about abuse in six Pennsylvania dioceses which revealed bishops had long covered for predator priests.

-As the church again reckoned with its longtime crisis, dioceses and religious orders shelled out $282 million during the year ending June 2019 — up from $106 million just five years earlier.

 A spokesperson for the bishops’ conference acknowledged its officials lobbied for the paycheck program, but said the organization wasn’t tracking what dioceses and Catholic agencies received.